ogdenpm/intel80tools/readme.txt

   obj2bin.exe	convert omf85 to a binary file - used to create image for disassembly packisis.exe	convert omf85 to isis4.1 load format used for isis.bin i.e. remove
+		the 06 header and the crc bytes patchbin.exe	a utility to apply patches to an existing .com file
+                usage: patchbin patchfile comfile
+                where
+		format of patch file is
+	        address xx yy ...
-		the 06 header and the crc bytes plmpp.exe	Implements the plm preprocessor for $IF $ELSE $ELSEIF and $END so that plm 3.x version files can include the preprocessor directives.
+		where address is the cpm location (file offset + 0x100) and xx yy etc. are the new byte values. note all values are entered in hex. plmpp.exe	Implements the plm preprocessor for $IF $ELSE $ELSEIF and $END so that plm 3.x version files can include the preprocessor directives.